igbinore/threat-intel-feed-aggregator/README.md

 │   └── index.html
 │
 ├── data/
+│   ├── feed_abuseipdb.json
 │   ├── feed_otx.json
-│   ├── feed_abuseipdb.json
 │   └── feed_custom.json
 │
 └── screenshots/
-    ├── dashboard_light.png
-    ├── dashboard_dark.png
-    └── export_view.png
+    └── dashboard_light.png
 🛠️ Tech Stack
 Backend: FastAPI (Python)

 Frontend: Bootstrap 5, Vanilla JS

-Data: JSON feeds from OTX, AbuseIPDB, and custom sources
+Data Format: JSON

-Exports: CSV / JSON / ZIP
+Export: CSV / JSON

-💡 Why I built this
+💡 Why I Built This
-When working incidents, I noticed I was wasting time flipping between threat intel sources.
-This tool pulls them together, strips duplicates, and lets me export everything cleanly.
+As a SOC Analyst, I constantly reference multiple threat intel feeds during investigations.
+Jumping between different sites wastes time, so I built this aggregator to pull everything into one local tool.
+The idea was to make it:

+Fast to run locally

-It’s built to be simple, local, and easy to extend with new feeds.
+Easy to extend with new feeds

+Simple to export & share

 📜 License
-MIT — use it, tweak it, share it.
+MIT — free to use and modify.